diegopacheco/java-pocs/pocs/stock-matcher-engine/README.md

 4. Simple things, integers instead of strings for symbols, it would speed up things and use less memory.
 5. More machines with some seeding or light coordination(zookeeper like).
 6. Instead of processing all at once, make continuous processing, as the events arrive you process.
+7. Optimize the JVM with proper flags for GC and pre-alocate memory
-7. Optimized languages like Go, Rust or Zig.
+8. Optimized languages like Go, Rust or Zig.

 ### CAP 100 rules